Welcome to the Norwegian Proteomics Society

 The Norwegian Proteomics Society (NPS) is an organization for researchers in Norway with interest in proteomics.
 NPS shall work towards promoting and stimulating proteomics research and education, as well as enhancing collaboration between the proteomics researchers in Norway.
 NPS also collaborate with similar societies in other countries.

-In the fall of 2023 we encourage all NPS members to come together for a Nordic meeting on proteomics.
-This will be arranged in Lund, Sweden.
-More info will come later.
+November 15-17, 2023 we encourage all NPS members to come together for a Nordic meeting on proteomics.
+This will be arranged in Lund, Sweden - link here.

 News from the European Proteomics Association (EuPA)